elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-the-statistical-model-of-abnormal-behavior-differ-from-the-medical-model.md

 url: /learn/psychology/questions/how-does-the-statistical-model-of-abnormal-behavior-differ-from-the-medical-model
 score: -1.0
 related_article1:
-    id: 163637
+    id: 163641
     title: >-
-        What is the societal impact of antisocial behavior in terms of economic and emotional burden?
+        What role does the absence of empathy and guilt play in psychopathic behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-societal-impact-of-antisocial-behavior-in-terms-of-economic-and-emotional-burden
+    url: /learn/psychology/questions/what-role-does-the-absence-of-empathy-and-guilt-play-in-psychopathic-behavior
 related_article2:
-    id: 163642
+    id: 163637
     title: >-
-        What are the developmental aspects of empathy and guilt in childhood?
+        What is the societal impact of antisocial behavior in terms of economic and emotional burden?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-developmental-aspects-of-empathy-and-guilt-in-childhood
+    url: /learn/psychology/questions/what-is-the-societal-impact-of-antisocial-behavior-in-terms-of-economic-and-emotional-burden
 related_article3:
-    id: 163636
+    id: 163637
     title: >-
-        How prevalent is psychopathy in the general population compared to the incarcerated population?
+        What is the societal impact of antisocial behavior in terms of economic and emotional burden?
-    subject: Psychology
+    subject: Sociology
-    url: /learn/psychology/questions/how-prevalent-is-psychopathy-in-the-general-population-compared-to-the-incarcerated-population
+    url: /learn/sociology/questions/what-is-the-societal-impact-of-antisocial-behavior-in-terms-of-economic-and-emotional-burden
 related_article4:
-    id: 163635
+    id: 163641
     title: >-
-        What are the key signs of psychopathy related to lack of empathy and guilt?
+        What role does the absence of empathy and guilt play in psychopathic behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-signs-of-psychopathy-related-to-lack-of-empathy-and-guilt
+    url: /learn/psychology/questions/what-role-does-the-absence-of-empathy-and-guilt-play-in-psychopathic-behavior
 related_article5:
-    id: 163631
+    id: 163637
     title: >-
-        What are the cultural and social criteria used to define abnormal behavior?
+        What is the societal impact of antisocial behavior in terms of economic and emotional burden?
-    subject: Psychology
+    subject: Sociology
-    url: /learn/psychology/questions/what-are-the-cultural-and-social-criteria-used-to-define-abnormal-behavior
+    url: /learn/sociology/questions/what-is-the-societal-impact-of-antisocial-behavior-in-terms-of-economic-and-emotional-burden
 ---

 &nbsp;